-Wi-Fi Protected Access was developed by the Wi-Fi Alliance Source: Wi-Fi (2010)
+Wi-Fi Protected Access (WPA) was developed by the Wi-Fi Alliance.

-- There are two versions of Wi-Fi Protected Access, WPA and WPA2: - WPA includes most of the 802.11i standard. - WPA2 includes 802.11i to full extent and also the Advanced Encryption Standard (AES).
+- There are two versions of Wi-Fi Protected Access, WPA and WPA2: - WPA includes most of the 802.11i standard, but is outdated and insecure as it has various weaknesses: - Vulnerability to dictionary attacks when using a weak PSK - Other weaknesses inherited from earlier standards - WPA2 includes 802.11i to its full extent and also the Advanced Encryption Standard (AES).